 These hives are owned by the Ottawa Community Beekeepers and are here to teach people more about bees and how they are managed.
 While here, they do a fabulous job of pollinating our gardens.

-After 2 Years and tons of compost added to the gardens each year has made them much more productive.
+After 2 Years of adding tons of compost, the gardens were more productive.

 Garlic time again.
 While we were down at the farm, we were able to harvest an abundance of organic apples from the old family orchard.